DanaYachini/DanaYachini/README.md

 - 👋 Hi, I’m @DanaYachini
-- 👀 I’m interested in python, NLP
+- 👀 I’m interested in python, NLP, JS, web development, and almost anything involving code
 - 🌱 I’m currently graduating Digital sciences for hi-Tech and Linguistics at TAU University.
-- 📫 How to reach me DanaYachini@gmail.com
+- 📫 How to reach me: DanaYachini@gmail.com

 <!---
 DanaYachini/DanaYachini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.